• Skip to primary navigation

 What You Need to Know About Recovery (The Part Most Articles Skip)

-Here’s what I see after working with hundreds of couples dealing with infidelity and gaslighting:
+Here’s what I see after working with hundreds of couples dealing with healing from infidelity and gaslighting:

 Recovery is possible, but only if the gaslighting stops.
 And I mean completely stops.
 The person who betrayed has to move from self-protection mode into full accountability.
 That’s a painful transition—it means facing their shame, their choices, their role in hurting you.
 Many people can’t make that shift without professional help.